skywhorl/PolyGun/README.md

 ## [English](하단에 한글 있습니다)
 "PolyGun" means a compound word "Polygon" and "Gun"
-If you play this game, enter is file "PolyGun" and run the exe file Note that, this game is created using "HTC Vive Full Set_CE(supprooted SteamVR)"
+If you play this game, enter is file "PolyGun" and run the "LHS_PolyGun.exe" file Note that, this game is created using "HTC Vive Full Set_CE(supprooted SteamVR)"
 * Watch Game Play Video : <a href="https://youtu.be/My9EimcYlY8"><img src="https://img.shields.io/badge/YouTube-FF0000?style=flat-square&logo=youtube&logoColor=white"/>